FTX's Bankman-Fried charged by US for ‘scheme’ to defraud

 Alameda did not segregate FTX investor funds and Alameda investments, the SEC said, using that money to “indiscriminately fund its trading operations,” as well as other ventures of Bankman-Fried.

+At Tuesday’s congressional hearing, the new FTX CEO bluntly disputed that at the hearing: “We will never get all these assets back,” Ray said.

+In its complaint, the SEC challenged Bankman-Fried’s recent assertion that FTX and its customers were victims of a sudden market collapse that overwhelmed safeguards that had been in place.

-“FTX operated behind a veneer of legitimacy,” said Gurbir Grewal, director of the SEC’s Division of Enforcement.
-“But as we allege in our complaint, that veneer wasn’t just thin, it was fraudulent.”
+“FTX operated behind a veneer of legitimacy,” said Gurbir Grewal, director of the SEC’s enforcement division.
+“That veneer wasn’t just thin, it was fraudulent.”

 The collapse of FTX — which followed other cryptocurrency debacles earlier this year — is adding urgency to efforts to regulate the industry.